Sebi fines 3 entities for fraudulent trade in stock options

-New Delhi, Dec 19 (PTI) Markets regulator Sebi has slapped a fine totalling Rs 15 lakh on three entities for executing fraudulent trades, which created artificial volume in the illiquid stock option segment on the BSE.
-The regulator has levied a fine of Rs 5 lakh each on Positiveview Commercial, Oscar Infra, and Pravinchandra Gagaldas Sanghvi, according to Sebi orders.
-The regulator conducted an investigation into the trading activities of certain entities in illiquid stock options at the BSE from April 2014 to September 2015, after observing large-scale reversal of trades in the bourse's stock options segment.
+New Delhi, Dec 18 (PTI) Markets regulator Sebi Tuesday imposed a total fine of Rs 16 lakh on three entities for executing fraudulent trades, which created artificial volume in the illiquid stock options segment of the BSE.
+Those facing penalties are -- Omnipresent Credits Private Limited, Payal Commercial Company and Pavan Kailashchand Biyan, according to Sebi orders.
+The regulator conducted an investigation into the trading activities of certain entities in illiquid stock options at the BSE from April 2014 to September 2015 after observing large scale reversal of trades in the bourse's stock options segment.
 The probe found that these entities had bought and sold option contracts with the same counter parties and also reversed its trades in less than few minutes from its earlier buy or sell trades, at substantial price difference.
-Such pattern of dealings suggests beyond doubt that they were not driven by market factors as none of the parameters (underlying stock price, volatility, among others) for option pricing have undergone any change, according to the orders.
-"Trades of noticee (the three entities) were non-genuine and have created false or misleading appearance of trading in terms of artificial volume in stock options and therefore manipulative, deceptive in nature," the Securities and Exchange Board of India (Sebi) said in similar-worded orders.
-By engaging in such trades, these entities violated provisions of the PFUTP (Prohibition of Fraudulent and Unfair Trade Practices) Regulations, it added.
-In April, Sebi announced to take action in a phased manner against 14,720 entities for fraudulent trade in the illiquid stock option segment and passed several orders in the past few weeks against such entities.
-PTI SP HRS
+Such pattern of dealings suggests beyond doubt that they were not driven by market factors as none of the parameters (underlying stock price, volatility among others) for option pricing have undergone any change.
+"Trades of noticee (the three entities) were non-genuine and have created false or misleading appearance of trading in terms of artificial volume in stock options and therefore manipulative, deceptive in nature," Sebi said in similar-worded orders.
+By engaging in such trades, these entities violated provisions of PFUTP (Prohibition of Fraudulent and Unfair Trade Practices) Regulations, it added.
+Accordingly, the regulator has levied a fine of Rs 5 lakh each on Omnipresent Credits and Biyan, and Rs 6 lakh on Payal Commercial.
+In April, Sebi announced to take action in a phased manner against 14,720 entities for fraudulent trade in illiquid stock options segment and passed several orders in past few weeks against such entities.
+PTI SP SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today